laelbarlow/amoebae/documentation/workflow_protocol.md

 ## Requirements

-The following setup procedure should work on most Linux or MacOS computers.
+The following setup procedure should work on most Linux or MacOS systems.
 Please ensure that you have sufficient storage, as this protocol will generate files totalling ~30GB or more in size.

-Most users seem to run the AMOEBAE workflow either on their personal computers or on servers without job schedulers (PBS, SLURM, etc.), so the instructions below will not be directly applicable to running AMOEBAE on a high-performance computing (HPC) cluster.
-If that is something you need to do, please refer to the documentation on the [Snakemake website](https://snakemake.readthedocs.io/en/stable/) and consult with your system administrator(s) as necessary.
-Otherwise, just follow the installation instructions below.

 ## Installation

+### Local servers and personal computers

 These instructions are for setting up and running AMOEBAE via the [SnakeMake](https://snakemake.readthedocs.io/en/stable/) command-line